cswanson618/Project2-Main-Repo/README.md

+** NOTE ** Website hosting is temporarily removed due to the cost of hosting on Google Cloud.
+The new URL will be provided once the hosting is back up.

 # Coronavirus COVID-19 Application

 Interactive dashboard to explore COVID-19 data from Johns Hopkins University and providing free API.

-### Link to the App: https://covid-mgzrmsj5kq-uc.a.run.app
+### Link to the App:

 ### Update frequency:
 Once a day around 08:00 PM (CDT).